 The history of the Gorkha state goes back to 1559 when Dravya Shah established a kingdom in an area chiefly inhabited by Magars.
 During the 17th and early 18th centuries, Gorkha continued a slow expansion, conquering various states while forging alliances with others.
 Prithvi Narayan dedicated himself at an early age to the conquest of the Kathmandu Valley.
 Recognizing the threat of the British Raj in India, he dismissed European missionaries from the country and for more than a century, Nepal remained in isolation.

 After many years of struggle when the political parties were banned, they finally mustered enough courage to start a People’s Movement in 1990.
 Paving way for democracy, the then-King Birendra accepted constitutional reforms and established a multiparty parliament with King as the Head of State and an executive Prime Minister.
 In May 1991, Nepal held its first parliamentary elections.
-In February 1996, the Maoist parties declared People’s War against monarchy and the elected government.
+In February 1996, the Maoist parties declared the People’s War against the monarchy and the elected government.

 King Gyanendra abided by the elected government for some time and then dismissed the elected Parliament to wield absolute power.
-In April 2006, another People’s Movement was launched jointly by the democratic parties focusing most energy in Kathmandu which led to a 19-day curfew.
+In April 2006, another People’s Movement was launched jointly by the democratic parties focusing most energy on Kathmandu which led to a 19-day curfew.
 Eventually, King Gyanendra relinquished his power and reinstated the Parliament.
 On November 21, 2006, Prime Minister Girija Prasad Koirala and Maoist chairman Prachanda signed the Comprehensive Peace Agreement (CPA) 2006, committing to democracy and peace for the progress of the country and people.